tpodlaski/copra/README.rst

 -------
 **Tony Podlaski** http://www.neuraldump.net

-See also the list of `contributors`_ who participated in this project
+See also the list of contributors_ who participated in this project.

 ## Built With